 The “Weißwurstäquator” (weisswurst equator) is a fictional line that runs through Germany somewhere around the River Main.
 It is named after the Weißwurst: a favourite sausage in the south of Germany but rarely seen in the north.

 To understand the Weißwurstäquator, it’s important to understand a little German history.

 The country we know today came into existence in 1871 when, under the guidance of Otto von Bismarck, Germany unified for the first time.
 Before that, separate states of Germany were ruled independently by different aristocratic families.

 Among the old administrative boundaries, there were some independent cities (Hamburg remains that way today) and there were some big states… Bavaria in the south and Prussia in the north being two of the most powerful.

 Culturally, there were significant differences between the northern and southern states.
-For example, the northern states were generally protestant, while the south of Germany was (and is) largely catholic.
-The northern states were ruled by aristocrats with international ambitions while the southerners were quite happy with their green fields.
+For example, the northern states were generally protestant, while the south of Germany was, and remains, largely catholic.
+The northern states were ruled by aristocrats with international ambitions while the southerners were content with their rolling hills, tasty beer and blinging castles.

-Nowadays, the aristos only real influence is over gossip columnists and all of Germany is overseen from Berlin.
+Nowadays, the aristocrats’ only real influence is over gossip columnists and all of Germany is overseen from Berlin.
 But the old cultural differences haven’t faded away entirely.

 What’s typical south of the Weißwurstäquator?

-Trendy residents of Berlin and Hamburg, for example, may joke that those south of the Weißwurstäquator as Lederhosen-wearing, lager-loving conservatives who love only one thing more than their Heimat: their expensive cars.
+Trendy residents of Berlin and Hamburg may joke that those south of the Weißwurstäquator as Lederhosen-wearing, lager-loving conservatives who love only one thing more than their Heimat: their expensive cars.